Rally Estonia: 2022

 The 2022 edition was scheduled as round seven of the thirteen-round championship.
-Rally Estonia marked the first high-speed gravel rally for the WRC’s hybrid-powered Rally1 cars and turned out to be quite a spectacle.
-Twelve months ago Kalle Rovanperä became the WRC’s youngest rally winner with victory in Estonia.
+Rally Estonia marked the first high-speed gravel rally for the WRC's hybrid-powered Rally1 cars and turned out to be quite a spectacle.
+Twelve months ago Kalle Rovanperä became the WRC's youngest rally winner with victory in Estonia.
 This time the 21-year-old Finn finished the four-day gravel road fixture 1min 00.9sec clear of Toyota team-mate Elfyn Evans.
-Evans dominated initially but Rovanperä grabbed the lead in Friday’s final rain-soaked speed test.
-After fine-tuning his car’s set-up on Saturday morning, he reeled off seven consecutive fastest times to distance the Welshman and more than double his advantage.
-Rain again ensured slippery conditions in Sunday’s closing leg but Rovanperä was in no mood to compromise.
+Evans dominated initially but Rovanperä grabbed the lead in Friday's final rain-soaked speed test.
+After fine-tuning his car's set-up on Saturday morning, he reeled off seven consecutive fastest times to distance the Welshman and more than double his advantage.
+Rain again ensured slippery conditions in Sunday's closing leg but Rovanperä was in no mood to compromise.
 He won the final Power Stage by an astounding 22.4sec to gain maximum bonus points.
-Such was his dominance that he won 14 of the rally’s 24 tests.
+Such was his dominance that he won 14 of the rally's 24 tests.
 Rovanperä and co-driver Jonne Halttunen continued their unstoppable form, when the Finnish crew claimed their fifth win in six rallies of the 2022 season.
 Home hero Ott Tänak completed the podium a further 54.8sec adrift in a Hyundai i20, with only a single stage win.
 He never looked like threatening those ahead as he wrestled handling problems but the four-time Estonia winner was more than good enough to finish best of the rest.

 2023

-Rally Estonia is part of the WRC calendar for the fourth consecutive year as the 2023 edition is scheduled as round eight of the thirteen-round championship.
+Rally Estonia was part of the WRC calendar for the fourth consecutive year as the 2023 edition was scheduled as round eight of the thirteen-round championship.
+Ott Tänak and Martin Järveoja were the pre-event favourites but their hopes of a home victory were squashed before the rally had even started.
+Issues in Thursday's shakedown forced a last-minute engine change and landed them a five-minute penalty before the opening stage.